scottjason/tweety-pop/README.md

 - Using web sockets, data is streamed from twitter and passed through a sentiment algorithm.

-- On arrival, each tweet is rendered in the browser and stored in a non-relational database holding 100,000 tweets.
+- On arrival, each tweet is rendered in the browser and stored in a non-relational database that holds 100,000 of the most current tweets about the artists.

 - The **incoming sentiment score** reflects the degree of positivity / negativty of the current tweet on-screen.